felicity-borg/Microsoft-TDSP/Docs/azure-ml-best-practices.md

 2. In the **Details** section, use the **Description** field to provide the Azure region and the scenario that you plan to use.
 If you need to request quote increases for multiple subscriptions list the sunscriptions IDs in this field.

-3. Select **Create* to create the request.
+3. Select *Create* to create the request.

 ![](https://docs.microsoft.com/en-gb/azure/machine-learning/media/how-to-manage-quotas/quota-increase-private-endpoint.png)

 ### Additional considerations
 * Create different workspaces by different department / business team / data tier, and per environment (development, staging, and production) - across relevant Azure subscriptions
 * Define workspace level tags which propagate to initially provisioned resources in managed resource group (Tags could also propagate from parent resource group)
-* Use Azure [Resource Manager templates templates](https://github.com/Azure/azure-quickstart-templates( to have a more managed way of deploying the workspaces - whether via CLI, PowerShell, or some SDK
+* Use Azure [Resource Manager templates templates](https://github.com/Azure/azure-quickstart-templates) to have a more managed way of deploying the workspaces - whether via CLI, PowerShell, or some SDK
-* Create relevant groups of users - using [Group REST API](https://docs.azuredatabricks.net/api/latest/groups.html) or by using [Azure Active Directory Group Sync with SCIM](https://docs.azuredatabricks.net/administration-guide/admin-settings/scim/index.html)/
+* Create relevant groups of users - using [Group REST API](https://docs.azuredatabricks.net/api/latest/groups.html) or by using [Azure Active Directory Group Sync with SCIM](https://docs.azuredatabricks.net/administration-guide/admin-settings/scim/index.html).

 ##  2. <a name='WSAdmin-2'></a>Understand workspace administration best practices